nabh23/advanced-dbms-assignments/queries_and_indexing/README.md

 ![Result](./charts/part_c_4.png "Index Building versus Time (ms)")

-From the above chart, we observe that the index creation time is more for cover and reverse indexes, with reverse index having the highest build time.
+From the above chart, we observe that the index creation time is more for cover (where first column is of datatype integer and the second column is of type varchar) and reverse indexes, with reverse index having the highest build time.

-Also, we observe that when 80%of the records are deleted from the table, the index creation time is almost same for all the scenarios which follows our hypothesis.
-The pattern of cover indexes is little interesting which shows fluctuates from being greater and lower than normal indexes.
+Also, we observe that when 80% of the records are deleted from the table, the index creation time is almost same for all the scenarios which follows our hypothesis.
+The pattern of cover indexes is little interesting which fluctuates from being greater and lower than normal indexes.

 ## Conclusions and Discussions